jarrodmillman/stat133-summer2014/content/pages/about.md

 ### Topics

-The goal of this course is to introduce you to a variety of programs and technologies that are useful for organizing, manipulating, and visualizing data.
-This includes:
+The goal of this course is to introduce you to a variety of programs and technologies that are useful for organizing, manipulating, and visualizing data with a focus on the R statistical computing environment.
+Topics may include:

 * Basic understanding of computers and networks
 * Working at the (Bash) command line